FedorrrS/Ocaml-99-problems/README.md

 ## Progress

-- Easy
+- Lists (except for 27-28)
-- Intermediate in progress
+- Arithmetic in progress